 Different people, different patterns

-There are also assorted other depressive diagnoses and features, like dysthymia, premenstrual dysphoric disorder (PMDD), seasonal features, peripartum onset, etc. It’s quite the diverse set of options, with room for a lot of different faces of depression for different people.
+There are also assorted other depressive diagnoses and features, like persistent depressive disorder (previously known as dysthymia), premenstrual dysphoric disorder (PMDD), seasonal features (seasonal affective disorder), peripartum onset, etc. It’s quite the diverse set of options, with room for a lot of different faces of depression for different people.

 How much overlap is there biologically?
 That’s still not clear.
 There’s been some debate about whether melancholic and atypical depression are different illnesses from one another, but given that the DSM is categorical in nature rather than being aligned with specific biological processes, it probably doesn’t really matter one way or the other.